Alec-Tan/CS-6730-Group-Project/index.md

-# What is Food Insecurity
+# What is Food Insecurity?
 According to the USDA, food insecurity is defined as the “lack of consistent access to enough food for every person in a household to live an active, healthy life.”
 Food insecurity can be caused by several different life circumstances including poverty, illness, and systemic racism [1].

 # Why is it Important?